Nordic folklore

 Nordic folklore is the folklore of Denmark, Norway, Sweden, Iceland and the Faroe Islands.
-It has common roots with, and has been mutually influenced by, folklore in England, Germany, the Low Countries, the Baltic countries, Finland and Sapmi.
+It has common roots with, and has been under mutual influence with, folklore in England, Germany, the Low Countries, the Baltic countries, Finland and Sápmi.
 Folklore is a concept encompassing expressive traditions of a particular culture or group.
 The peoples of Scandinavia are heterogenous, as are the oral genres and material culture that has been common in their lands.
 However, there are some commonalities across Scandinavian folkloric traditions, among them a common ground in elements from Norse mythology as well as Christian conceptions of the world.

 Among the many tales common in Scandinavian oral traditions, some have become known beyond Scandinavian borders – examples include The Three Billy Goats Gruff and The Giant Who Had No Heart in His Body.